2DGD-F0TH/2DGD_F0TH/chapters/012_Tips_Tricks.md

 ### Scrolling Backgrounds and Parallax Scrolling

+#### Infinitely Scrolling Backgrounds

 When doing any kind of game that features a scrolling background, you should construct your art accordingly, allowing for enough variety to make the game interesting while avoiding creating huge artwork that weighs on the game's performance.

 In a game that uses a scrolling background, the background used should be at least two times the screen size, in the scrolling direction ([Virtual Resolution] can prove really useful in this case) and the image should have what are called "loop points".

 Loop points are points where the image repeats itself, thus allowing us to create an image that is virtually infinite, scrolling through the screen.
+To have a so-called "loop point" the image should be at least twice the size of the screen, in the scrolling direction.

 The image below shows a background and its loop points.